We love sharing knowledge with the music community around us. Publishing contracts don’t have to be something you struggle with understanding.

 Agreement under which an artist assigns recording copyrights (on an album) to a label for defined period of time (7 years from the date of release).

 Label will account fifty percent (50%) of net profits after recording, promotional, manufacture, distribution, legal and accounting costs are recouped.
-For synchronisation usages the royalty will be of seventy-five percent (75%) and the artist is allowed to procure his/her own licenses provided it pays ten percent (10% gross) to label for any income generated from such licenses.
+For synchronization usages the royalty will be of seventy-five percent (75%) and the artist is allowed to procure his/her own licenses provided it pays ten percent (10% gross) to label for any income generated from such licenses.

 This is a flexible contract for a label looking to license particular recordings but do not wish to tie up an artist as a recording/performing artist exclusively for a number of years or for a number of releases.
 It can be used as a trial agreement before moving on to an exclusive recording type of arrangement.